LeighamSpringer-Sutton/MetnalMathMasterPrivacyPolicy/README.md

 ###### Privacy Policy
-Leigham Springer-Sutton built the Mental Math Master app as a Freemium app.
-This SERVICE is provided by Leigham Springer-Sutton at no cost and is intended for use as is.
+PinkMind INC built the Mental Math Master app as a Freemium app.
+This SERVICE is provided by PinkMind INC at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.